darksaid98/pterodactyl-fivem-egg/README.md

 > I have a question/could you help me set this up?

 Will I help you set this up?
-No. However if you have any questions I'm usually available on discord `darksaid98#6092` and would be happy to answer any question you may have.
+No. However if you have any questions I'm usually available in my friends FiveM oriented [discord server](https://discord.gg/cG5uWvUcM6), and would be happy to answer any question you may have.

 ## Updating Server Artifact